bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 When a miner discovers a new block, it broadcasts the new block to its peers using one of the following methods:

--  :ref:`Unsolicited Block Push <term-unsolicited-block-push>`\ **:** the miner sends a `“block” message <../reference/p2p_networking.html#block>`__ to each of its full node peers with the new block.
+-  :term:`Unsolicited Block Push`\ **:** the miner sends a `“block” message <../reference/p2p_networking.html#block>`__ to each of its full node peers with the new block.
 The miner can reasonably bypass the standard relay method in this way because it knows none of its peers already have the just-discovered block.

--  :ref:`Standard Block Relay <term-standard-block-relay>`\ **:** the miner, acting as a standard relay node, sends an `“inv” message <../reference/p2p_networking.html#inv>`__ to each of its peers (both full node and SPV) with an inventory referring to the new block.
+-  :term:`Standard Block Relay`\ **:** the miner, acting as a standard relay node, sends an `“inv” message <../reference/p2p_networking.html#inv>`__ to each of its peers (both full node and SPV) with an inventory referring to the new block.
 The most common responses are:

    -  Each blocks-first (BF) peer that wants the block replies with a `“getdata” message <../reference/p2p_networking.html#getdata>`__ requesting the full block.